Zolang/ZolangIDE/README.md

 ### 0.0.5

-Highlighting for new operators "modulus" and "divided by"
+Highlighting for new operators "modulus", "multiplied by" and "divided by"